helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 176. So the reward function here appears to be discontinuous.
 177. There is a discontinuity between staying on the road and falling off the road.
 178. And if you try to optimize the reward function with respect to, for example, the position of the car, that optimization problem can't really be solved with gradient-based methods, because the reward is not a continuous, or much less a differentiable function, of the car's position.
-179. However, if you have a probability distribution over some action, let's say that abstractly that you just get to choose like fall or don't fall, so you have a binary action, you either fall or you don't fall, and it's a Bernoulli random variable with parameter theta.
+179. However, if you have a probability distribution over some action, let's say that abstractly that you just get to choose like fall or don't fall, so you have a binary action, you either fall or you don't fall, and it's a Bernoulli random variable with parameter θ.
-180. So with probability theta you fall off, with probability one minus theta you don't fall off.
+180. So with probability θ you fall off, with probability one minus θ you don't fall off.
-181. Now, the interesting thing is that the expected value of the reward with respect to pi theta is actually smooth in theta, because you have a probability of theta falling off, which has a reward of minus one, and a probability of one minus theta of staying on the road, so the reward is one minus theta minus theta.
+181. Now, the interesting thing is that the expected value of the reward with respect to pi θ is actually smooth in θ, because you have a probability of θ falling off, which has a reward of minus one, and a probability of one minus θ of staying on the road, so the reward is one minus θ minus θ.
-182. And that's perfectly smooth and perfectly differentiable, in theta.
+182. And that's perfectly smooth and perfectly differentiable, in θ.
 183. So, this is a very important property that will come up again and again, and that it really explains why reinforcement learning algorithms can optimize seemingly non-smooth and even sparse reward functions, which is that expected values of non-smooth and non-differentiable functions under differentiable and smooth probability distributions are themselves smooth and differentiable.
 184. Okay, let's pause there.